brianlobo394/MovieRecommendation_Analysis/README.md

 This is a project for Analyzing movies.
 In this project we will analyze the top movies and actors as per their popularity, budget and .

 ## Project Objective
 We all love to watch movies, and as there are different genres of movies we have our own likes and preferences.
-This project was aimed to understand to implement Exploratory Data Analysis and understand the different aspects of movies such as budget, profits earned, languages, duration, genres, popularity etc.
+This project was aimed to understand and implement Exploratory Data Analysis and analyze the different aspects of movies such as budget, profits earned, languages, duration, genres, popularity etc.

 ### Methods Used
 * Data Cleaning